ordina-jworks/ordina-jworks.github.io/_posts/2020-06-15-3D-Printing-During-Times-Of-Corona.md

 Masks were kept for healthcare workers even if they were just surgical masks and not the FFP2/3 masks.
 Masks are slowly becoming more widely available for the general population again, however the government relied on people to make their own masks in the beginning.

-Luckily our country was spared the overwhelming load on the hospitals like in Italy.
+Luckily our country was spared from the overwhelming load on the hospitals like in Italy.
-While the situation was very serious in the hospitals we never had a lack of ventilators or had to turn people away because the hospitals were at or already beyond their capacity.
+While the situation was very serious in the hospitals, we never had a lack of ventilators or had to turn people away because the hospitals were at or already beyond their capacity.

 ## 3D printing to the rescue